Database Access Rules Configuration

 -

-for which you want to configure access rules. -
+Select the PostgreSQL instance Data Directoryfor which you want to configure access rules.

 - List: Allows viewing existing access rules.